Programming-TRIGON/RobotTemplate2022/README.md

 - [`frc.robot.subsystems`](src/main/java/frc/robot/subsystems)

     Contains code for subsystems.
-The subsystem are used by commands and the command scheduler for convenient control of the robot.
+The subsystems are used by commands and the command scheduler for convenient control of the robot.
 - [`frc.robot.commands`](src/main/java/frc/robot/commands)

     Contains code for general commands that do not require a specific subsystem.